boecker-lab/docs.sirius.github.io/docs/_pages/installation.md

 ## Windows

+##### Zip version
 Extract the archive to an arbitrary directory where you have write permissions, such as `C:\SIRIUS`.

-To check if you have a 64-bit Windows operating system, open the Windows settings, go to “System”, then “Info”.
-You will see a line “System type” that tells you if your operating system is 32- or 64-bit.
-To check if your Java version is 64-bit, open a Command Prompt (press the Windows key, then start typing “command prompt”, start the Command Prompt) and type .
-If Windows complains that the java command is unknown, type `cd C:\ProgramData\Oracle\Java\javapath`, then .
-In the last line of the output, you will see if you have 64-bit Java installed.
-If this is not the case, but your Windows is 64-bit, you have to install the correct Java version from <https://java.com/>.
-Press “Download”, but *do not use the big red button to download Java!* Instead, go to “See all Java Downloads”, then choose “Windows 64-bit”.
+##### MSI (Installer) version
+Execute the installer, trust the unknown source and follow the instructions.
+You will have the option to choose an installation location and need to accept the SIRIUS license agreement.

+##### Execution
 Go to the SIRIUS directory.
-Run to start the graphical user interface.
+Run `sirius-gui.exe` to start the graphical user interface.
 You might want to create a link on your desktop: Click and drag the file to the desktop, keeping the ALT key pressed.
 You can rename the link on your desktop as you like.
 You start SIRIUS by double-clicking this link.

+If you have used the Installer you should also have a start menu entry for SIRIUS.

-Run for the SIRIUS command line tool.
-To execute the SIRIUS command line tool from every location on your system, you have to add the location of the to your PATH environment variable: Open the Windows Setting, type “advanced” in the search window, say “yes” if Windows asks you.
-Press the “Environment Variables” button, select the “Path” variable in the lower panel, press “Edit…”, press “New”, enter the full directory path of SIRIUS, press RETURN.
-Close the Command Prompt, open a new one, type .
+Run `sirius.exe` for the SIRIUS command line tool.
+To execute the SIRIUS command line tool from every location on your system, you have to add the location of the to your PATH environment variable: Open the Windows Setting, type "advanced" in the search window, say "yes" if Windows asks you.
+Press the "Environment Variables" button, select the "Path" variable in the lower panel, press "Edit", press "New", enter the full directory path of SIRIUS, press RETURN.
+Close the Command Prompt, open a new one, type `sirius`.

 ## Linux and Mac OS X